 Hiked an additional mileage in starting from Tiorati Lake to Bear Mountain 10.6 miles and then started from NJ Warwick Turnpike up to Tiorati Lake 27.3 miles.

 March 1st through the 2nd I hiked 26.9 miles from Delaware Water Gap to Culver’s Gap.

 Summer of 2020 I returned back to VT/NH line to hike up to Dartmouth Skyway.
 Covering 18.1 miles.

 2020 I’ve hiked 45 miles!

-I finished my fourth state(NY, CT, MA, and VT) along the Appalachian Trail!
+I finished my fifth state(NJ, NY, CT, MA, and VT) along the Appalachian Trail!

 My goal was to complete 400 miles last year but didn’t it.
 Gonna keep going and do what I can!

 This is far from any of my hikes that I have done in the past as it challenges me to navigate the trail which is very long and terrain can vary in difficulty while carrying 50lbs+ upon my back (food, shelter, clothing, emergency kits and other essentials to help me survive).
 I have great respect to my fellow brothers and sisters of the trail that do these long distances backpacking in the backcountry.
 Every month I will be planning and backpacking to reach my goal.
 I love and enjoy the challenge as well as the adventure.